binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        }, 300); // Milliseconds.
     };

-Each time we changed the page, we cleared the interval and reset it for the new page.
+Each time we changed the page, we cleared the interval, and reset it for the new page.

 {linenos=off, lang=JavaScript}
     clearInterval(userInputValidationIntervalId);
     setupUserInputValidation();

-HTML5 provides the `pattern` attribute on the `input` tag, which allows us to specify a regular expression that the text received is checked against.
-Although this does not apply to `textarea`s.
-Also when validation occurs is not specified in the [HTML specification](https://html.spec.whatwg.org/multipage/forms.html#the-pattern-attribute), so this may not provide enough control.
+HTML5 provides the `pattern` attribute on the `input` tag, which allows us to specify a regular expression that the text received is checked against, although this does not apply to `textarea`s.
+Also, when validation occurs is not specified in the [HTML specification](https://html.spec.whatwg.org/multipage/forms.html#the-pattern-attribute), there may not be enough control provided.

-Now what we do here is extend the `String` prototype with a function called `htmlEscape`.
+Here we extend the `String` prototype with a function called `htmlEscape`.

 {id="sanitisation-using-escaping", title="Sanitisation using escaping", linenos=off, lang=JavaScript}